johnsonandjohnson/Bodiless-JS/packages/bodiless-table/README.md

 ### Footer

-> I don't think this feature is fully implemented, as clicking the button to add a
-> footer only adds a normal row.
+Adding a Footer row creates a normal row, but at the bottom of the table.

 ---